latham91/latham91/README.md

 - 👋 Hi, I’m Aaron (@latham91)
-- 👀 I’m interested in web development
+- 👀 I’m interested in building Web Apps.
 - 🌱 I’m currently learning more about Fullstack Development.
 - 💞️ I’m looking to collaborate on any projects that will improve my skillset.
 - 📫 How to reach me: latham91@icloud.com